The AICR/WCRF Continuous Update Project

 - Consumption of garlic, milk, and calcium probably protect against colorectal cancer

-- Experts estimate that following AICR's Recommendations for Cancer Prevention could prevent almost half (45 percent) of colorectal cancers in the US each year – that's over 66,000 cases.
+- Experts estimate that following AICR's Recommendations for Cancer Prevention could prevent 50 percent of colorectal cancers in the US each year – that's over 71,000 cases.

 Once the central database has been fully updated with all cancer types, it will be made available to the wider scientific community.